 Advancements in Technology

 Through technology implementation, new opportunities are emerging for re-engineering business models, especially when businesses merge mobility with other developments, such as the Internet of Things (IoT).
-High-mobility endpoints can assist customer-facing personnel, like floor staff, enter orders or access product information as they communicate with consumers.
+High-mobility endpoints can assist customer-facing personnel, like floor staff, in entering orders or accessing product information as they communicate with consumers.

 At this turning point for retail businesses, managers can efficiently identify where to build or rationalize their product portfolio to adapt to changing in-store space and localized needs, through more advanced merchandising and analytical platforms.